The Art & Science of Waking Up

 As a practice it was for millennia soley the preserve of royalty and the most dedicated of students, shared in secret; and then only within a direct teacher - student relationship.

 But in these times of change it has become abundantly clear that what humanity needs is the ability to upgrade evolutionarily to meet the unique pressure of the times, and so thousands of years of taboo have been broken in the sharing of these esoteric practices to all those who seek them.

 There is much myth and magic around the idea of what Kundalini itself is, but put quite simply quite simply it can be considered as the uncoiling of your innate awareness and wisdom; the art of waking up.
 These practices are as direct a pathway to your soul as you can get because they work work directly and powerfully on all the systems of the body to bring about a total system re-boot.
 How?

 By utilising all the tenets of yogic science – not just posture - these practices target the glandular and nervous systems to balance your body chemistry and bring about whole-body cleansing.

-The big question is: are you ready to make a commitment to your true, innate and infinite Self, the eternal soul that you are, having a human experience?
+The big question is: are you ready to make a commitment to your true, innate and infinite Self, the eternal soul that you are?

-To move beyond fear and pain, to up-level yourself beyond your wildest imaginings?
+To move beyond fear and pain, to up-level mind, body and soul?